UCL-CATL/cosy-camera-recorder/README.md

 Recording a video coming from a camera or webcam, based on the GStreamer library.
 The recording is started and stopped with ZeroMQ requests.

+cosy-camera-recorder is licensed under the GNU General Public License version 3 or later.

 Use-case
 --------